 The California AI Transparency Act requires a person that creates, codes, or otherwise produces a generative artificial intelligence system that has over 1,000,000 monthly visitors or users and is publicly accessible within the geographic boundaries of the state to make available an AI detection tool at no cost to the user that, among other things, allows a user to assess whether image, video, or audio content, or content that is any combination thereof, was created or altered by the covered provider's generative artificial intelligence system.
 The California Consumer Privacy Act of 2018 prohibits certain businesses from selling or sharing the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, if the consumer is at least 13 years of age and less than 16 years of age, or the consumer's parent or guardian, if the consumer is less than 13 years of age, has affirmatively authorized the sale or sharing of the consumer's personal information.

-The act would authorize the Attorney General to recover a certain civil penalty, as prescribed.
-The act would authorize a child who suffers actual harm as a result of the use of a covered product, or a parent or guardian acting on behalf of that child, to bring a civil action to recover, among other relief, actual damages.
+The act would authorize the Attorney General to recover a certain civil penalty for a violation of the bill, as prescribed.
+The act would authorize a child who suffers actual harm as a result of a violation of the bill, or a parent or guardian acting on behalf of that child, to bring a civil action to recover, among other relief, actual damages.

 This bill would provide that its provisions are severable.